 Companies are Closing and Re-Opening Under Different Names

-It’s obvious something has to give for more homeowners to go solar in Florida.
-Interestingly enough I observed politics does not play a role as to whether people choose to go solar or not.
-Regardless of a customer’s politics, they all love the idea of solar and seem to believe in it.
-Floridians want solar they just want a return on investment, not a wash.
+Something has to give for more homeowners to go solar in Florida.
+Interestingly enough, I observed politics does not play a role in whether people choose to go solar or not.
+Regardless of customer’s politics, they all love the idea of solar and seem to believe in it.
+Floridians want solar they want a return on investment, not a wash.

-The business model that solar companies use is a deterrent for people going solar, it increases costs to dramatically.
+The business model that solar companies use is a deterrent for people going solar; it increases costs dramatically.
 This is the primary reason Why Floridians are Slow to Go Solar.
 I do believe the Idea of solar advocacy in 2020 could be a game-changer for the solar industry.

 Complete System Wholesale Cost Breakdown for Florida

 The smallest system that I or any installer would recommend is a 7K system.
-That’s 30 Panels give or take depending on the wattage.
-Figure the panels cost $240 each that’s $8,000 adding in shipping.
+That’s 30 Panels, give or take, depending on the wattage.
+Figure the panels cost $240 each, that’s $8,000 adding in shipping.
 Then add in the cost of an inverter which is about $1,200.
-That’s a total of $9,200.
-Permits, Installation, and miscellaneous costs at $3,100.
-Your total cost is $12,300 and I sold this system for $24,500 to $26,500.
-This is using the exact same quality panels and inverter all the solar companies use.
+That’s a total of $9,200: permits, Installation, and miscellaneous costs at $3,100.
+Your total cost is $12,300, and I sold this system for $24,500 to $26,500.
+This is using the same quality panels and inverter all the solar companies use.

-This comparison is based on a top-quality system with the very best manufactured state of the art solar panels and String inverter.
+This comparison is based on a top-quality system with the best-manufactured state-of-the-art solar panels and String inverter.